CALIFORNIA HOME EQUITY LOAN RATES TODAY

 Manage Debt-to-Income Ratio

 Another three-letter acronym!
-Not to be confused with your LTV, your debt-to-income (DTI) ratio is a critical piece of the loan puzzle.
+Not to be confused with your LTV, your DTI ratio is a critical piece of the loan puzzle.
 It’s calculated by comparing your monthly income to your monthly debt obligations.
-Most lenders look for a DTI of 36% to 50%, meaning that if more than half of your income goes to debt, you may not qualify for a home equity loan.
-To lower your DTI ahead of a home equity loan application, start with paying down high-interest credit card debt first.
+Most lenders look for a DTI of 36% or less but may accept DTI ratios that range from 43% to 50% from borrowers with strong credit scores, savings, and down payments.
+This means that if more than half of your income goes to debt, you may not qualify for a home equity loan.
+To lower your DTI ahead of a home equity loan application, start by paying down high-interest credit card debt first.

 Obtain Adequate Property Insurance